copleykj/meteor-shower/README.md

 ```

-##Complete Usage Example
+## Complete Usage Example

 The project comes with a fully functional demonstration and unit tests.

-##Contribution
+## Contribution

 Contributions are always welcome, please follow these steps to submit your changes via a github pull request.

-You code should include unit tests & documentation changes when applicable.
+Your code should include unit tests & documentation changes when applicable.

 Ensure all unit tests pass sucessfully.